isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 * 5% on the portion above $3,000,000 (residential only)
 * 20% of the property's fair market value (for foreign entity)

+Conveyance is just for the buyer.
+Seller's conveyance fees treated as a personal out of pocket cost You always make a tax adjustment on the adjustment date
 #### Lesson 20
 **Initial Client Interview
 * Learn client's needs, goals, financial situation, risk tolerance, credit history, debt ratio analysis